Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 September 2024 00.24.26 UTC
+- WIB: Selasa, 17 September 2024 01.32.06 UTC
-- WITA: Selasa, 17 September 2024 01.24.26 UTC
+- WITA: Selasa, 17 September 2024 02.32.06 UTC
-- WIT: Selasa, 17 September 2024 02.24.26 UTC
+- WIT: Selasa, 17 September 2024 03.32.06 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: technology
+Kategori: motivational